 This is an exciting day!
 My essay, The View from a Chicken Bus, was published today in Sky Island Journal, an online magazine!!!
-Click the link to read the full text.
-Here’s the intro:

 The chicken bus dives and weaves along the tight switchbacks, sandwiched between lushly green, undulating volcanic cliffs to one side and a vast, deep cavern open to the expansive lake below on the other.
 The retired yellow school bus migrated from the United States to rural Guatemala.
 Here it was given new life and transformed with wild paint, flashing lights, and blaring music into a chicken bus, a form of public transit.

 Outside the dirty bus window, an overwhelming cacophony for the senses unfolds – the scenic natural beauty; the chaotic, crowded, narrow road; scents of cooking, burning wood, exhaust; sounds of honking, birds chirping, dogs yapping.
 Overloaded motorbikes swerve in and out of traffic carrying 2, 3, 4 people.
 Small 1990s pickup trucks, their beds full of standing riders, scream downhill inches away.

 In the smallest openings on the roadside, tourists stop for pictures of waterfalls or the lake and volcanoes.
 Opportunistic market stands pop-up, their purveyors – women in their village’s colorful and ornately woven dress – mixing, patting, and baking tortillas, frijoles warming and ready to sell.